joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 ## Before you begin

-To upgrade your network, you need to [retrieve your entitlement key](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-entitlement-key) from the My IBM Dashboard, and [create a Kubernetes secret](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-docker-registry-secret) to store the key on your namespace.
+To upgrade your network, you need to [retrieve your entitlement key](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-entitlement-key) from the My {{site.data.keyword.IBM_notm}} Dashboard, and [create a Kubernetes secret](/docs/services/blockchain-rhos?topic=blockchain-rhos-deploy-k8#deploy-k8-docker-registry-secret) to store the key on your namespace.
 If the Entitlement key secret was removed from your cluster, or if your key is expired, then you need to download another key and create a new secret.

 ## Step one: Upgrade the {{site.data.keyword.blockchainfull_notm}} operator
 {: #upgrade-k8-operator}